wwwouaiebe/ESSimpleDoc/README.md

 The path can be an absolute path or a relative path to the current working directory.

-If your source directory have have subdirectories, the same directories structure will be created in the dest directory.
+If your source directory have subdirectories, the same directories structure will be created in the dest directory.

 **Warning**.
 The dest directory will be completely erased when ESSimpleDoc start to avoid to have orphan